Fabry disease is a metabolic disorder

 build up in the blood and blood vessels.
 The buildup slows or blocks blood flow to the organs.
 It can cause problems in the skin, kidneys, heart, and nervous system.

-is caused by low levels of an enzyme called alpha galactosidase-A due to a problem in the genes.
-This enzyme is needed to break down fatty substances.
+is caused by low levels of an enzyme called alpha galactosidase-A. This enzyme is needed to break down fatty substances.

 The specific genes that create the enzymes are faulty.
-The faulty gene is inherited from the parents.
+The faulty gene is inherited from the mother.

 Males who inherit the defective gene will have the disease.
 Females who have a single copy of the gene are called carriers.
 Most will not develop any symptoms, but they can pass the gene to their offspring.
 However, some women do have symptoms.
 On occasion, women may be as severely affected as men.

-Factors that may increase your risk of Fabry disease include: Having family members with the diseaseHaving a family history of kidney failure
+Factors that may increase your chance of Fabry disease include: Having family members with the diseaseHaving a family history of kidney failure

 Symptoms may begin in childhood or early adulthood.
 Common symptoms include: Pain and burning sensations in the hands and feet—often worse during exercise, fatigue, or feverSpotted, dark reddish-purple skin lesions between the belly button and the kneesDecreased sweating